shan-sundaram/PublicKB/Workflow/API Docs/Job API - Start Job.md

 {{{ "title": "Start a Job", "date": "08-04-2015", "author": "Shan Sundaram", "attachments": [] }}}

-Kick starts an existing job by ID against different host(s).
+Creates an execution of an existing job by ID against different host(s).
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](https://www.ctl.io/api-docs/v2/#authentication-login) for information on acquiring this token.
+Once the execution is created, it will be queued to start at the earliest.
+Live status feed of the execution can be viewed with your callback(s) url if you have defined at the time of job creation.

 ### When to Use It